PolyhedralDev/TerraDocs/docs/config/development/feature-from-scratch/index.rst

           ...
           generation-stage-feature: "1.+"

-    Add the highlighted lines below to your pack manifest to create these feature stages.
+    Add the highlighted lines below to your pack manifest to create these generation stages.

     .. code-block:: yaml
         :caption: pack.yml